UiPath/coreipc/src/Clients/js/README.md

 }
 ```

-Its Typescript translation would be a class:
+It's translation to TypeScript will be:

 ```typescript
 import { ipc } from '@uipath/coreipc';